-What constitutes import?

 The list of countries approved for imports may change whenever the decisions determining it are amended and importers are responsible for checking whether the country they intend to import from is approved.

-Importers of pets are always responsible for the readability of the microchip if the pet’s chip does not conform to the required standard.
+Importers of animals are always responsible for the readability of the microchip if the animal's chip does not conform to the required standard.
 You can check the standard of your microchip from the manufacturer.
-The veterinary border inspection post at Helsinki-Vantaa Airport has a reader that also reads Avid chips, which are widely used in the USA.
 If the microchip does not conform to ISO Standard 11784 or Annex A of ISO Standard 11785, the importer of the animal must have a device capable of reading the microchip.

 Animals must be vaccinated against rabies minimum of 12 weeks of age.
 Rabies vaccination and revaccination must be performed in accordance with the recommendations of the manufacturer.
 The previous vaccination must be entered in the animal’s vaccination certificate or pet passport.